Posted on

 • 1-year warranty

-• Runs slightly hot, though not as hot as the Cook and Carry.
-May need to adjust cooking times for delicate recipes
+• Runs slightly hot, though not as hot as the Cook & Carry.
+May need to adjust cooking times for delicate recipes.

-The Dream Cooker is a top-tier choice for non-stick lovers seeking a safe and stylish slow cooker.
+The Dream Cooker by Our Place is a top choice for anyone wanting a PFAS-free programmable slow cooker.

 Our-Place-Ceramic-Non-Stick-Dream-Cooker